Winner-Dimiri/Marketing-Campaign-Analysis-Dashboard-A-B-Testing-Looker-Studio-Google-Sheets/README.md

 Live Dashboard: [View on Looker Studio](https://lookerstudio.google.com/reporting/1a947eb6-5ad5-410f-b8a4-0849ecc3bd95/page/uT5bF/edit)

 ## Insights Summary
-- Promo 1 is most efficient per store (best average/median sales, 100+ high-performing stores)
+- Promo 1 is the safest choice to scale.
+It delivers the highest average and median sales per location, the highest count of locations above target, and the most consistent week-to-week performance.
+This makes Promo 1 the most reliable way to increase per-store revenue.
-- Promo 3 is strongest in large markets and highest total revenue.
+- Promo 3 drives the most total revenue, but it’s less efficient per location.
+It had more locations and so generated higher total revenue.
-- Promo 2 is weakest; should be paused or redesigned.
+- Promo 2 underperforms on all key measures and should be paused or redesigned.
+It has the lowest averages, medians, and the fewest locations above target despite having the same number of locations as Promo 3.
+- Promotions performed differently across market sizes.
+Large markets favored Promo 3 more, while medium and small markets responded better to Promo 1.
+This suggests future campaigns should be tailored to each market size.
-- Week-over-week trends stable (small variances <5%)
+- Week-over-week sales remained steady (small variances <5%), showing that customer response to the promotions was stable and reliable.
-- Market segmentation shows differing promo effectiveness

 ## Recommendations
 - Scale Promo 1 across all markets for consistent per-store performance.
 - Pilot Promo 3 only in large markets for possible scalability.
 - Discontinue or redesign Promo 2 to minimize inefficiency.
-- Collect promotion cost data to measure Return on Investment (ROI) and Return on Ad Spend (ROAS).
+- Collect promotion cost data to measure Return on Investment (ROI) and Return on Ad Spend (ROAS), before final scaling decisions as total revenue alone does not equal profit..
-- Extend experiment to 8 weeks for trend confirmation.